noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 person?!

 New set of teacakes were lined up on the table...
-Or rather, food does exist in Alice’s house huh…...
+Or rather, food does exist in Alice’s house huh...
 No, well, they obviously do.
 I didn’t realize it since she had the image of someone who’s always hungry... hey, wait a minute?
-I’m sure Alice doesn’t need to eat or sleep…...
+I’m sure Alice doesn’t need to eat or sleep...
 So, I guess that hungry-looking self she had before was just an act to fool me huh.
 Well, even though eating is just supposed to be their preference, this woman still acts like she hasn’t been fed for days...